hxsan-k/ec2-nginx-server/README.md

 | Route 53 Hosted Zone | ~$0.50/mo | Small DNS charge |
 | DNS queries | ~$0.40/million | Negligible |
 | Let’s Encrypt | Free | Auto-renewal built in |

----

-## 🚀 Next Steps
-- Add a custom `index.html` page to replace the default NGINX one
-- Automate setup using Terraform or AWS CloudFormation
-- Add monitoring with AWS CloudWatch
-- Experiment with reverse proxying a backend app